-As of July 2020, 2,949 comments have been recorded in the Project database that cover a range of topics from wetlands to cost and the refined alternatives.
+As of July 2022, 7,177 comments have been recorded in the Project database that cover a range of topics from communities and historic resources, to wetlands, cost and alternatives.
 The comments have been evaluated by the Project team for inclusion in Project development and have influenced the development of the alternatives.
 In addition to comments, contact information has also been recorded in the Project database and is used to keep the public informed on relevant Project information.
 The Project database was used to record other Project activities including meetings, mailings, and other outreach activities.